awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	aws autoscaling put-scaling-policy --cli-input-json file://asg-automatic-scaling.json
 	```

-1. Browse to the Auto Scaling console at [https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scaling policy.
+1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scaling policy.
 Notice that in a few minutes, it will begin to scale down the instances that were previously scaled up by the scheduled scaling action in order to satisfy the target tracking metrics defined in the automatic scaling policy.

 ### 13\.
 Stress the application with AWS Systems Manager to trigger the automatic scaling policy